mjlehman99/code-challenge/README.md

 __What happens__
 1. A T2.Micro is configured and setup
 2. Security group is created and assigned to the ec2 instance allowing port 80 and 22. ( I would remove port 22 from the external side )
-3. IAM Policy,Role,Profile, all get created and assigned to the ec2 instance.
+3. IAM Policy, Role, Profile, all get created and assigned to the ec2 instance.
-4. S3 Bucket get created
+4. S3 Bucket is created

 __Things to note.__
  *There are some variables that will be specific to the environment.  (aws_region, aws_profile, vpc_id, subnet_id are examples)*